DefinitionRate of newly reported cases of tuberculosis per 100,000 population.

 '''U.S. Target:''' 80.6 percent

-How Are We Doing?In 2016, 20 cases of tuberculosis (TB) were reported in Utah, which tied with 2010 for the lowest case count reported in Utah.
-For the five-year period from 2012 to 2016, Utah had an average of 32 cases of TB reported per year.
+How Are We Doing?In 2017, 29 cases of TB were reported in Utah.
+For the five-year period from 2013 to 2017, Utah had an average of 30 cases of TB reported per year.

-How Do We Compare With the U.S.?From 1993 to 2016, the case rate of tuberculosis in Utah was an average of 31% of the national rate.
+How Do We Compare With the U.S.?From 1993 to 2017, the case rate of TB in Utah was an average of 33% of the national rate.

 * diagnosis of TB infection and active TB disease